shuciran/shuciran.github.io/_posts/17 Source Code Review/dotNET/2023-10-30-DotNet-Decompilation.md

 ![drag-and-drop-dnspy](/assets/img/Pasted image 20231030230710.png)

-To view the source code of this executable, we'll have to expand the test assembly navigation tree and select test.exe, dotnetapp, and then Program
+To view the source code of this executable, we'll have to expand the test assembly navigation tree and select test.exe, dotnetapp, and then Program.
+According to the output, the decompilation process was successful.

 ![source-code-dnspy](/assets/img/Pasted image 20231030230859.png)